Adams Theatre

 The Adams Theatre presented everything from stage plays to Kung-Fu movies in its long history as one of the top theatres in downtown Newark.
 Its most successful period was from the late-1930’s into the 1950’s, first with “Big Band” stage shows supporting the movies, and then as a burlesque house with famous strippers like Blaze Starr, Tempest Storm, and Georgia Sothern.

-With William E. Lehman as architect, the theatre first opened in January 1912 as the Shubert Theatre, presenting Broadway plays and try-outs.
-On November 8, 1913, the name and management shifted to Payton’s Theatre, followed by Keeney’s Theatre, which changed the policy to vaudeville and movies.
-In 1931, two Greek immigrant brothers who’d adopted the family name of Adams re-christened the theatre as a monument to themselves.
+With William E. Lehman as architect, the theatre first opened on January 8, 1912 as the Shubert Theatre with Lew Fields in the stage show “The Henpecks” and it presented Broadway plays and try-outs.
+On November 8, 1913, the name and management shifted to New Payton Theatre, followed on November 29, 1913 by Keeney’s Theatre, which changed the policy to vaudeville and movies.
+On September 4, 1939, two Greek immigrant brothers who’d adopted the family name of Adams re-christened the theatre as a monument to themselves and it became the Adams Theatre presenting the comedy play “Susan and God starring Jesse Royce Landis.
 In addition to the Adams Theatre, they also owned the Newark Paramount Theatre and two other New Jersey theatres.

 The Adams Theatre was operated by Paramount Picture Inc. in the early-1940’s but was listed as (Closed) in 1941-1943.
-It continued as a grind movie house into the 1980’s at least, and is still standing, perhaps just waiting for the next revival of the downtown Newark shopping and business district.
+It continued as a grind movie house until closing on April 1, 1986 due to a hike in insurance rates.
+It is still standing, perhaps just waiting for the next revival of the downtown Newark shopping and business district.
 Although the auditorium has been abandoned, the lobby areas are in use as a clothing store.

 Contributed by Warren G. Harris